equinor/radix-platform/public-site/site/docs/topic-domain-names/index.md

 The _public name_ always points to components in the active cluster, and is the domain name that should be publicised.
 It is also the domain name that has [SLA guarantees](../topic-sla/).

-> **Please note** that _public names_ are currently not working for the Production cluster (they work in Playground).
-We are trying to enable this as a matter of priority.

 - Only allocated for **active clusters**
 - Automatically allocated
 - One per component